 Winona Ryder Net Worth

-Winona Ryder net worth and salary: Winona Ryder is an American actress who has a net worth of $16 million.
+Winona Ryder is an American actress who has a net worth of $18 million.
 She is well-known for starring movies like "Beetlejuice", "Heathers", and the extremely popular Netflix television series "Stranger Things."

 When Ryder was seven years old, the family moved to Rainbow, a commune near Elk, California.
 They lived with seven other families on a remote property that had no electricity.
 Ryder, at the encouragement of her parents who were both writers and editors with a roster of famous author friends, began to read fervently, devouring books like J.D.
 Salinger's "The Catcher in the Rye."
 After three years, the family moved to Petaluma, California.
 Ryder was bullied extensively throughout junior high and high school.
 She began taking acting classes at the American Conservatory Theater in nearby San Francisco.
 When she was 12, she had an accident and nearly drowned, which caused her to develop severe aquaphobia (which would haunt her later in life when she starred in "Alien Ressurection" and had to do scenes in the water).